Scaling a scale-up: The growth of Wise and what’s next for us

 We’re also working on interesting features to further improve the user experience for our transfer product.

-2. Wise account – the world’s most international account
+2. Wise account – building the world’s most international account

 The Wise account is an international account for holding over 50 currencies, with instant, super-cheap money transfers, a debit card to spend in any currency, account details to get paid in 30 different countries and other revolutionary stuff.
 To make this possible, we were the first company ever to integrate with Visa’s Cloud Connect platform.